propelinc/cordova-plugin-inappbrowser/README.md

   - **navigationbuttoncolor**: set as a valid hex color string, for example: `#00ff00`, to change from the default color.
 Only applicable if navigation buttons are visible.
   - **toolbar**: set to `yes` or `no` to turn the toolbar on or off for the InAppBrowser (defaults to `yes`)
   - **toolbarcolor**: set as a valid hex color string, for example: `#00ff00`, to change from the default color of the toolbar.
 Only applicable if toolbar is not disabled.
+  - **toolbartextcolor**: set to a valid hex color string and it will change the color of text on the toolbar from default.
   - **toolbartranslucent**: set to `yes` or `no` to make the toolbar translucent(semi-transparent) (defaults to `yes`).
 Only applicable if toolbar is not disabled.
   - **lefttoright**: Set to `yes` to swap positions of the navigation buttons and the close button.
 Specifically, close button goes to the right and navigation buttons to the left.
   - **enableViewportScale**: Set to `yes` or `no` to prevent viewport scaling through a meta tag (defaults to `no`).